Experiences & Amenities

-Canoe/Camp: The primitive canoe campsite at Grocery Place on the Blackwater River accommodates up to 8 people.
-Accessible only by boat or canoe/kayak, the site is located approximately nine miles from the park boat basin.
+Canoe/Camp: The primitive canoe campsite at Grocery Place on the Blackwater River accommodates up to eight people.
+Accessible only by boat or canoe/kayak, the site is located nine miles from the park boat basin.

 - Check at the ranger station for availability and reservations or call 239-394-3397.

-- The Friends of Collier-Seminole State Park also offer guided canoe trips through season December-March.
-Day Trips and Moonlight Trips are offered.
+- The Friends of Collier-Seminole State Park also offer guided canoe trips through season (December through March).
+Day trips and moonlight trips are offered.
 Call the ranger station for more information at 239-394-3397.